njhazelh/WirelessNetworking/ps1/part3/README.md

 ### IDENTIFYING PEOPLE IN A ROOM
-To try to come up with a way to find people in rooms simply with a fixed-spot laptop, I placed my laptop on my bed (~25ft away from the access point, separated by a wall), left my room, and walked around the same floor of my house to see if the RSSI values of nearby access points would be impaced significantly enough for me to be able to track my progress.
+To try to come up with a way to find people in rooms simply with a fixed-spot laptop, I placed my laptop in a room (~25ft away from the access point, separated by a wall), exited, and walked around the same floor of my house to see if the RSSI values of nearby access points would be impaced significantly enough for me to be able to track my progress.
 First, take a look at the output of listen_all_rooms.lua (the same script from problem 1, run the same way) in the